What are the legal requirements for owning a boat in Nevada?

 Offenses for violations of Nevada’s boating laws are generally misdemeanors.

-If a boat owner violates a boating law in a way that causes injury to another person, including a passenger on the boat, the violation of law may serve as evidence of the boat owner’s negligence.
-If you’re hurt in a boating accident, our boating accident attorneys in Nevada can help.
+If a boat owner violates a boating law in a way that causes injury to another person, including a passenger on the boat, the violation of the law may serve as evidence of the boat owner’s negligence.
+Our skilled boating accident attorneys in Nevada can help if you’re hurt in a boating accident.
 We can help you understand Nevada’s boating laws and what you can do to claim fair compensation.
 Call us today for a no-obligation, confidential consultation.

 This webpage is not intended to be an advertisement or solicitation.
 The hiring of a lawyer is an important decision that should not be based solely upon advertisements.
 Material contained in our website is for general information only and does not constitute legal advice or solicitation of legal services.